avinetworks/avi-helm-charts/docs/AKO/values.md

 - flat: In this case, the FQDN format is <svc-name>-<namespace>.<sub-domain>

-- disabled: In this case, FQDNs are not generated for the Layer 4 services.
+- disabled: In this case, FQDNs are not generated for service of type Loadbalancers.

 ### ControllerSettings.controllerVersion